-Members of staff who work in Children's Services department of Salford Council can submit applications and enquiries on behalf of parents using our Children's Services online enquiry form.
+Members of staff who work for the Children's Services department of Salford Council can submit applications and enquiries on behalf of parents using our Children's Services FSM form.

 If you are claiming housing benefit and/or council tax reduction which is assessed using one of the qualifying incomes above, for example Income Support or Jobseekers Allowance, or if we can confirm you are entitled by checking on the department for Education FSM eligibility checking service (ECS), then we should be able to process your free school meal applications over the phone, so please call us to apply.

 However, if we are unable to process your application when you call, usually because there is no current housing benefit and/or council tax reduction claim in payment, or the income that entitled you to claim free school meals has been ended on your claim, you will need to apply in person.

 If we are unable to confirm your entitlement when you ring, you can also apply for free school meals at Broughton Hub or our Gateway centres: